 Rob Nicholson, Headteacher of Borras Park Community School

-How have the personalized assessments been received by learners?
+How have the personalised assessments been received by learners?

 For this project, the team were mindful of the young age of the learners, and so the Surpass test driver was customised to simplify the interface and create the best possible experience.
 The tests could be delivered on desktop computers, laptops, or tablet devices, which was important due to the inconsistency of hardware available in schools across the country.